Motor Drive Servicing

 Note: this step is only necessary if your controller has the wider (silver or black) pulley shown below.
 You can leave your narrower pulley (2019 update) in place.

 - You’ll need an .050″ hex key to remove the pulley.
 Shown below are two varieties (“L” shaped and screwdriver handle).
 Contact us if you can’t access one and we’ll mail one to you.

-- Controllers built since 2014 have either a black or silver pulley.
+- Controllers built before 2019 have either a wide pulley which is either silver or black as shown in the photos.
 Pulleys in the second photo are shown upside down to reveal set screw holes.
 The black pulley is fixed to the motor shaft with 4 set screws, and the silver one with 3.